plantanapp/documentation/docs/updates/updates-to-token-usage-in-dnn-themes.md

 1. **Identify Affected Themes:**
    - Review your DNN themes and locate any use of the current token methods as outlined above.
 This will help you identify parts of your themes that need updating.

-2. **Plan for Updates:**
+2. **Complete the Updates:**
+   - **Do it in advance (recommended)**
+     - Complete the theme update early - it will work starting at version 1.27.418 or higher.
+     - Plan to test each impacted theme after the 1.28 upgrade.
+   - **Do it during the 1.28 upgrade**
      - Prepare to update the themes with the new method immediately after upgrading to version 1.28.
-This will minimize downtime and prevent errors when browsing affected pages.

-3. **Testing:**
-   - Although the new method will not function prior to the 1.28 upgrade, mark the affected themes, so they are ready for testing post-upgrade.

 ****

 ## Key Considerations

-- **Preemptive Steps:** While immediate changes in version 1.27 aren't necessary, proactively identifying and planning updates for your themes can mitigate challenges post-1.28 upgrade.
 - **Theme Errors:** Following the upgrade, DNN themes that haven’t been updated will display errors for pages using the older methods.
 - **Ease of Transition:** The change from the old to the new method should be straightforward for administrators and developers familiar with modifying themes.